Verified

 Grammatical Analysis

 Sutta: [nt.] discourse; sermon; thread; aphorism.
-Derived from root siv (to sew), meaning a thread that stitches together individual doctrines, or from Sanskrit sūkta (well-spoken).
+Derived from the root siv (to sew), meaning a thread that stitches together individual doctrines, or from Sanskrit sūkta (well-spoken).

 Orthodox Definition